Optimal quantum key distribution networks: capacitance versus security: Conclusions

 \section{Conclusions}

 The realization of large-scale quantum communication networks is a task of crucial relevance for quantum cryptography and quantum computing applications.
 Existing quantum network implementations employ intermediate trusted nodes as a practical and efficient means to connect remote users, thereby overcoming the limitations imposed by rate/distance bounds.
 Relying on trusted nodes, however, carries the inherent risk associated with the probability of encountering malicious nodes.
 Given these constraints, in this work we addressed the problem of designing optimal quantum communication networks connecting a set of users randomly distributed in a square of size $L$.
-For each pair of users, we determined the optimal path connecting them by maximizing the quantum efficiency of the path and we constructed the optimal network, called maximal quantum efficiency network as the graph union of the optimal paths.
-MQE networks therefore provide the optimal balance between security and quantum communication rate and they interpolate between Maximum Spanning Trees and Fully Connected networks, representing, respectively, the topologies having maximum quantum capacitance and maximum security.
-We carefully analyzed the performance of the MQE networks showing that the optimization can largely increase the average capacitance while keeping high levels of security.
-We also analyzed structural properties of MQE networks by means of numerical and analytical methods, showing how the tradeoff between capacitance and security affects their topological properties.
+For each pair of users, we determined the optimal path connecting them by maximizing the quantum communication efficiency of the path and we constructed the optimal network, called maximal quantum communication efficiency network as the graph union of the optimal paths.
+MQCE networks therefore provide the optimal balance between security and quantum communication rate and they interpolate between Maximum Spanning Trees and Fully Connected networks, representing, respectively, the topologies having maximum quantum capacitance and maximum security.
+We carefully analyzed the performance of the MQCE networks showing that the optimization can largely increase the average capacitance while keeping high levels of security.
+We also analyzed structural properties of MQCE networks by means of numerical and analytical methods, showing how the tradeoff between capacitance and security affects their topological properties.
+Our work proposes a systematic and scalable approach for quantum communication network optimization that relies on the construction of a network model and the corresponding quantum communication efficiency functional.
+So far we considered simple networks featuring only trusted nodes and lossy bosonic links but our work lays the basis for the study of general quantum communication networks.